-Tornadoes have occurred in every US state (including Hawaii and Alaska) and on every continent except Antarctica.
+Tornadoes have occurred in every U.S. state (including Hawaii and Alaska) and on every continent except Antarctica.

-Tornadoes are Rated on the Fujita Scale
+Tornadoes Are Rated on the Fujita Scale

 Tornadoes are graded on the Fujita (or F) scale.
 The scale goes from F0 (weakest) to F5 (strongest.)
 An F0 cyclone tops off at around 72 miles per hour.
-Winds this sped can damage small trees and knock down branches.
+Winds this speed can damage small trees and knock down branches.
 Just under 40% of tornadoes rate as an F0.

-F1 tornadoes reach hurricane wind speeds, topping off at 112 miles per hour.
+- F1 tornadoes reach hurricane wind speeds, topping off at 112 miles per hour.
 Even though the rating of F1 sounds weak, these cyclones can blow a mobile home off its foundation and push cars around.
 Just over 35% of cyclones reach F1 speeds.

-F3 tornadoes are the ones where you're going to want to tunnel underground (think your basement.)
+- F3 tornadoes are the ones where you're going to want to tunnel underground (think your basement.)
 Winds reaching speeds of just over 200 miles per hour are strong enough to twist up a skyscraper or uproot an entire forest!

 A storm that creates six or more tornadoes is called a tornado outbreak.
 I witnessed the June 1990 Lower Ohio Valley tornado outbreak.
 Indiana experienced 37 tornadoes during this storm beating the 1974 record for the most tornadoes in one day.
 The 1990 record still stands.